prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware/litecoin-hardware.md

 One of the key differences between Litecoin and [Bitcoin](/crypto-mining/bitcoin-hardware/) is the 2.5 minute time to generate a block, opposed to Bitcoin's 10 minute [block time](https://steemit.com/bitcoin/@ghayas/what-does-block-time-mean-in-cryptocurrency){:target="_blank"}.

 For miners, Litecoin's different mining algorithm also plays a big part.
-Litecoin uses script, whereas Bitcoin uses the SHA-256 algorithm.
+Litecoin uses scrypt, whereas Bitcoin uses the SHA-256 algorithm.

-Script relies heavily on lots of high-speed Ram, and is often referred to as the 'memory hard problem'.
+Scrypt relies heavily on lots of high-speed Ram, and is often referred to as the 'memory hard problem'.

 ## Should You Mine Litecoin?